sudoskys/ClashRenew/README.en.md

 Linux clash or crash-meta configuration-config.yaml automatically updates the small script, please audit the code before use.

+Ps: You can also use Clash proxy-provider, but it is better to isolate and update stable separately.

+When the proxy-provider directly uses the http type to subscribe to the source, if the URL cannot be accessed, Clash cannot be started at this time.

-**The user is responsible for the consequences of using this item. **
+**Users are responsible for all consequences of using this project.**

 ## Install